pepmartinez/keuss-server/README.md

 * extra info in MESSAGE: some extra info is included on each MESSAGE frame returned, to ease retries and/or better management:
   * `x-mature`: ISO timestamp when the message became elligible for pop/reserve (mature)
   * `x-tries`: number of tries of this message.
 Each NACK increments this value, so this can be used in conjunction with `x-delta-t` to implement custom delays on failing elements, or limiting the number fo retries
+  * There is no support for auth yet.
+User and passwd are simply ignored